 - The connect-equations (and the special functions for overdetermined connectors) may only be used in equations and may not be used inside if-equations with non-parametric condition, or in when-equations.
-[For-equations always have parameter expressions for the array expression.] - A connector component may not be declared with the prefix parameter or constant.
-In the connect-equation the primitive components may only connect parameter variables to parameter variables and constant variables to constant variables. - The connect-equation construct only accepts forms of connector references as specified in Section 9.19.1. - In a connect-equation the two connectors must have the same named component elements with the same dimensions; recursively down to the primitive components.
-The primitive components with the same name are matched and belong to the same connection set. - The matched In a connect equation the primitive components of the two connectors must have the same primitive types, and flow-variables may only connect to other flow-variables, causal variables (input/output) only to causal variables (input/output). - A connection set of causal variables (input/output) may at most contain variables from one inside output connector or one public outside input connector. [i.e., a connection set may at most contain one source of a signal.] - At least one of the following must hold for a connection set containing causal variables generated for a non-partial model or block: - (1) the connection set includes variables from an outside public expandable connector, (2) the set contains variables from protected outside connectors, (3) it contains variables from one inside output connector, or (4) from one public outside input connector, or (5) the set is comprised solely of one variable from one inside input connector that is not part of an expandable connector. [i.e., a connection set must unless the model or block is partial contain one source of a signal (the last item (5) covers the case where a connector of a component is left unconnected and the source given textually).] - Variables from a protected outside connector must be part of a connection set containing at least one inside connector or one declared public outside connector (i.e. it may not be an implicitly defined part of an expandable connector).
-[Otherwise it would not be possible to deduce the causality for the expandable connector element.] - In a connection set all variables having non-empty quantity attribute must have the same quantity attribute. - A connect equation may not (directly or indirectly) connect two connectors of outer elements. [indirectly is similar to them being part of the same connection set however, connections to outer elements are "moved up" before forming connection sets.
-Otherwise the connection sets could contain "redundant" information breaking the equation count for locally balanced models and blocks.]
+[For-equations always have parameter expressions for the array expression.] - The connect-equation construct only accepts forms of connector references as specified in Section 9.1.

-- Subscripts in a connector reference shall be parameter expressions or the special operator ":". - If the array sizes do not match, the original variables are filled with one-sized dimensions from the left until the number of dimensions match before the connection set equations are generated. - Constants or parameters in connected components yield the appropriate assert statements to check that they have the same value; connections are not generated. - For conditional connectors, see Section 4.4.54.4.5.
+- In a connect-equation the primitive components of the two connectors must have the same primitive types, and flow-variables may only connect to other flow-variables, causal variables (input/output) only to causal variables (input/output). - A connection set of causal variables (input/output) may at most contain variables from one inside output connector or one public outside input connector. [i.e., a connection set may at most contain one source of a signal.] - At least one of the following must hold for a connection set containing causal variables generated for a non-partial model or block: - (1) the connection set includes variables from an outside public expandable connector, (2) the set contains variables from protected outside connectors, (3) it contains variables from one inside output connector, or (4) from one public outside input connector, or (5) the set is comprised solely of one variable from one inside input connector that is not part of an expandable connector. [i.e., a connection set must unless the model or block is partial contain one source of a signal (the last item (5) covers the case where a connector of a component is left unconnected and the source given textually).] - Variables from a protected outside connector must be part of a connection set containing at least one inside connector or one declared public outside connector (i.e. it may not be an implicitly defined part of an expandable connector).
+[Otherwise it would not be possible to deduce the causality for the expandable connector element.] - A connect equation may not (directly or indirectly) connect two connectors of outer elements. [indirectly is similar to them being part of the same connection set however, connections to outer elements are "moved up" before forming connection sets.
+Otherwise the connection sets could contain "redundant" information breaking the equation count for locally balanced models and blocks.] - Subscripts in a connector reference shall be parameter expressions or the special operator ":". - If the array sizes do not match, the original variables are filled with one-sized dimensions from the left until the number of dimensions match before the connection set equations are generated. - Constants or parameters in connected components yield the appropriate assert statements; connections are not generated. - For conditional connectors, see Section 4.4.5.